 Overall, the majority of Pigs Eye lake and riparian area is owned by Ramsey County.
 Adjacent land to the regional park consists of park and industrial land uses.
-The north end of the lake and adjacent riparian land is owned by the City of St. Paul.
+The north end of the lake and adjacent riparian land is owned by the City of Saint Paul.
 Land northwest of the lake is owned by Metropolitan Council Environmental Services (MCES).
-A portion of this land contains decommissioned ash ponds from which MCES has removed the ash.
-The Port Authority owns portions of the lake and riparian land on the southern tip of the lake around the outlet of Pigs Eye Lake into the Mississippi River.
+A portion of MCES land contains four decommissioned wastewater ash ponds from which MCES has removed ash sludge.
+The Saint Paul Port Authority owns portions of the lake and riparian land on the southern tip of the lake around the outlet of Pigs Eye Lake into the Mississippi River.
 The Canadian Pacific Railway, or CP Rail System, is near highway 61 and the east edge of Pigs Eye Lake.
-Saint Paul Port Authorities maintains Red Rock on the south end of Pigs Eye Lake.
+Saint Paul Port Authority maintains Red Rock Terminal on the south end of Pigs Eye Lake.